As a courtesy to our practice and those patients needing an urgent appointment, we require a 24-hour notification during office hours.

 A gastroenterologist has specialized training in the diseases of the gastrointestinal tract.
 Many gastroenterologists also have been trained to perform colonoscopy and endoscopy procedures so as to help diagnose your condition and develop the best treatment options.

-Our providers at GAP have gone through extensive training and met the stringent guidelines put in place from the American Gastroenterology Association.
+Our physicians at GAP are board certified and have gone through extensive education and specialized training.
 We want you to be well informed and feel you should know as much as you can about the provider who will be doing your procedure.
 Please visit our provider section for more information.

-Each of our physicians perform more than the recommended 100 colonoscopies each year to maintain their skills.
+Each of our physicians perform well over the recommended 100 colonoscopies each year to maintain their skills.

 Each of our physicians perform upper GI (gastrointestinal) endoscopy, flexible sigmoidoscopy and colonoscopy.
 Several also perform endoscopic ultrasound (EUS) and endoscopic retrograde cholangiopancreatography (ERCP).